Padiham F.C.: History

-When the club was formed in 1878 it was among the first football clubs in Lancashire and was well supported, attracting an attendance of 9,000 for a match against neighbours Burnley in 1884.
-At this time Padiham's ground was on the banks of the River Calder, hence the nickname, The Caldersiders.

-Padiham was one of the first clubs to support the legalisation of professional football.
-However, this backfired as they were unable to compete with clubs in larger towns such as Burnley, and the club folded in 1916.
-The club lost their ground during World War I and lay dormant until after the end of the Second World War.

-Then in 1949 the club was resurrected with the opening of the Arbories Memorial Sports Ground.
-A crowd of 1,777 turned up to see their opening fixture of the season in the Lancashire Combination Football League.
+The club was founded in 1948 with the renovation of the Arbories Memorial Sports Ground.
+The new club was admitted to the second division of the Lancashire Combination for 1949–50 and a crowd of 1,777 turned up to see their opening fixture of the season in August with Chorley reserves.

 They became founder members of the North West Counties Football League in 1982 but left the league in 1990.
 They returned in 2000 after spending £500,000 on upgrading the Arbories Memorial Sports Ground and finished in the top four of the second division in 2003 and 2005.

 They gained promotion to the Northern Premier League Division One North for season 2013–14 after winning the North West Counties Football League Premier Division in season 2012–13, but returned to the North West Counties League after being relegated two seasons later.

-The Caldersiders finished 13th in the league in the 2021/22 season because of the loyal support of Joe Borg and George Lord.

 Racial abuse

 In October 2018, a game between Congleton Town and Padiham was called off after fans subjected Padiham players to racial abuse, and Padiham players' wallets were emptied in the changing rooms during the game.

 Congleton were fined £160 for their supporters' abuse, while Padiham were fined £165 for leaving the field.